Duration: 8 weeks (10.21.21-12.16.21)

 Next, we conducted semi-structured exploratory interviews with 12 interviewees ages 20-27.
 We began by collecting background information such as their age, location, and occupation.

-We synthesized our interview findings by writing down individual post-its with the most interesting findings from each interview and color-coded them in order to detect trends such as addiction/mental health, why people use Instagram, existing features, suggestions to improve the app, privacy concerns, comments on the algorithm, and lastly how people find events.
+We synthesized our interview findings by writing down individual post-its with the most interesting findings from each interview and color-coded them in order to detect trends such as addiction/mental health, why people use Instagram, existing features, suggestions to improve the app, privacy concerns, and comments on the algorithm.

 The following highlights from our user interviews demonstrate the importance of Instagram for social inclusion, preserving memories, and discovering new things, as well as the importance of taking breaks from the app.

-Based on our findings about Instagram's role in social inclusion, preserving memories, discovering new things, and mental health, we came up with the following problem statement:
+We synthesized our findings about Instagram's role in social inclusion, preserving memories, discovering new things, and mental health to form the following problem statement:

 In class, we did a sketching exercise where we posed our problem statement to our classmates, and they tried to sketch as many ideas for solutions as they could in a few minutes, no matter how crazy.